 Debbie views conflict as a useful starting point for a productive exchange about organizational priorities and performance.
 She has led negotiation teams in the Middle East and in Eastern Europe, and uses that expertise to help business leaders and executive teams in family businesses, entrepreneurial organizations, universities, associations and foundations to build collaborative approaches to their most pressing business challenges.
 She is especially skilled at helping clients make decisions and implement change in highly politicized, emotionally charged environments as they manage the multiple pressures of mission, performance, culture, competencies and competition.
 Her methodology brings all appropriate players into the process of generating options, making decisions, and committing to a plan so that they “own” the solution.

-She is an experienced speaker and has presented to groups including the Family Firm Institute, the Council on Foundations, the International Society for the Psychoanalytic Study of Organizations (from which she won The Bridger Award in 2008 for her paper, “Crowding Out the Space: The Weakness of a Strong Leader”), the Northeastern University Center for Family Business, the Healthcare Business Women’s Association and numerous Boston area business groups.
-In October 2014, Debbie was honored as a Fellow of the FFI, from which she earned both the GEN and Advanced Certificates in Family Business Advising.
+She is an experienced speaker and has presented to groups including FFI, the Council on Foundations, the International Society for the Psychoanalytic Study of Organizations (from which she won The Bridger Award in 2008 for her paper, “Crowding Out the Space: The Weakness of a Strong Leader”), the Northeastern University Center for Family Business, the Healthcare Business Women’s Association and numerous Boston area business groups.
 In addition, she has been published in People & Strategy Magazine, and has had several articles in Family Business Magazine.
-She is member of the Board of Directors of E4TheFuture, a Fellow of the Family Firm Institute, a member of the international board of the Family Firm Institute, a member of the Professional Advisory Committee of the Boston Foundation, and an adjunct faculty member at D’Amore-McKim School of Business at Northeastern University.
+She is also member of the Board of Directors of E4TheFuture, a member of the Professional Advisory Committee of the Boston Foundation, and an adjunct faculty member at D’Amore-McKim School of Business at Northeastern University.

 Debbie holds a Bachelor of Arts in Political Science and Peace and Conflict Studies from Haverford College and a Master’s of International Law and Diplomacy from the Fletcher School at Tufts University.